 Employers can grant their employees shares of company stock in a few different ways.
-One option is to provide restricted stock, which is often included as part of a compensation package.
-Companies may want to make grants of restricted stock to key employees as a way to incentivize and retain this top talent.
+One option is to provide restricted stock units, which are often included as part of a compensation package.
+Companies may want to make grants of restricted stock units to key employees as a way to incentivize and retain this top talent.

-You could say this about any form of equity compensation — that it can work as an incentive and retention tool – but restricted stock might be particularly attractive to you as the employee because it may be easier to value than other types of equity comp.
+You could say this about any form of equity compensation — that it can work as an incentive and retention tool – but restricted stock units might be particularly attractive to you as the employee because it may be easier to value than other types of equity compensation.

 Another benefit to holding restricted stock is that even if the stock value drops, your grant could still be worth something when the grant vests.